 Craig Rajgopaul specialises in commercial, employment and education law.
-He is consistently rated as a leading barrister by Chambers & Partners Guide to the UK Bar, which describes Craig as "very hard-working and very highly rated within the market” (2014) and "Commercial, responsive and practical … A rising star, he's quick and sharp, and gets stuff done."
-(2015).
+He is consistently rated as a leading barrister by Chambers & Partners Guide to the UK Bar, which has recently described Craig as "very hard-working and very highly rated within the market” (2014), "Commercial, responsive and practical … A rising star, he's quick and sharp, and gets stuff done."
+(2015), and "Lauded by respondents for his technical skill and unrivalled client service.
+He … has a well-deserved reputation for the high quality of his advocacy” (2016).

-Craig has been a lawyer since 2005, and was a Solicitor-Advocate (with Higher Rights of Audience in all English Courts) from 2007 - 2011.
-He previously worked as a Solicitor-Advocate specialising in Tribunal and High Court work in the highly rated employment departments of Ashurst and McDermott Will & Emery.
+Craig has been a lawyer since 2005, and was a Solicitor-Advocate (with Higher Rights of Audience in all English Courts) from 2007 -2011.
+He previously worked as a Solicitor-Advocate at Ashurst and McDermott Will & Emery.
 Craig joined Littleton as a Barrister in 2011.

 Craig is frequently instructed as sole Counsel against Silks, and works well in a team being led by a QC.
 Craig prides himself on the quality of his written and oral advocacy, and has received plaudits for the clarity and persuasiveness of his submissions.
 He particularly enjoys cross-examination.

-Craig is ranked in Chambers & Partners Guide to the UK Bar and described in the following terms: "A former solicitor advocate whose broad employment practice is founded on in-depth familiarity with discrimination and restraint of trade issues … He is very hard-working and very highly rated within the market ...”
-(2014) and "An up-and-coming junior, whose employment practice is going from strength to strength.
+Craig is consistently ranked in Chambers & Partners Guide to the UK Bar as a leading Junior in employment law, and has been described in the following terms: "An up-and-coming junior, whose employment practice is going from strength to strength.
 He is a former solicitor and is praised for his commercial outlook and keen understanding of the pressures facing those that instruct him.
 His recent work includes high-profile discrimination claims in the Employment Tribunal and breach of contract and team move matters in the High Court.”
-(2015)

 Craig has been instructed on numerous complex, multi-day discrimination claims, and has a thorough knowledge of the different strands of discrimination law, and of whistleblowing, TUPE, employment status and unlawful deductions issues.
 He has appeared successfully as sole Counsel for both Respondents and Claimants where the other side has instructed a Silk.
 He has particular expertise in disability discrimination claims.
 Craig regularly acts in unfair dismissal claims, and has obtained a number of strike outs, deposit orders and costs awards at preliminary hearings.